Where is the fetlock located on a horse?

 Proximal sesamoid bones are located in the lower limbs of the horse and are part of the metacarpophalangeal (fetlock) hinge joint.
 The hyperextension of the metacarpophalangeal joint causes extreme tension across the proximal sesamoid bones, which can cause them to fracture.
 Symptoms of Fractures of the Proximal Sesamoid Bones in Horses

-Read: What animal is the river horse?
+Read: What is the fastest way to put weight on a horse?

 What causes a horse’s legs to fill up with fluid?